mstksg/advent-of-code-2018/reflections.md

            -- mempty is the identity element ^
 ```

-And so that's part 2:
+And so that's part 2: (just those that previous function, and this next one)

 ```haskell
 part2 (foldMap inject -> xs) = minimum [ lenght $ G.toList (clean c xs)